Low Testosterone Treatment FAQ's

 What Causes Low Testosterone Besides Ageing?

-• Excessive iron in the body
+• Excess iron in the body (haemochromatosis) disrupts hormone function.

-• Sleep disorders like obstructive sleep apnea
+• Sleep disorders: particularly obstructive sleep apnoea.

 Can Testosterone Levels Be Restored Naturally?